miguelaaguilar/CarND-Behavioral-Cloning-P4/writeup.md

-# **Behavioral Cloning**
+# **Behavioral Cloning Project**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### Writeup of Dr. Miguel Aguilar
 ---

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:

 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report